 I have met quite a few massage therapists who burned out physically and energetically because they did not set their boundaries, did not manage their health and their energy, and they could not say NO.

 If you work in a way that depletes your physical and mental energy, you live on borrowed time as a therapist.

-There are quite a few things you can do to stay healthy and feeling good.
-They include exercise, meditation, Qigong, nature walks, enough sleep, yoga, healthy food and a myriad of other options.
+There are quite a few things you can do to stay healthy and feel good.
+They include exercise, meditation, Qigong, nature walks, enough sleep, yoga, healthy food, and a myriad of other options.